bressco/knowledgebase/README.md

-# FAIRagro Knowledgebase
+# FAIRagro Knowledge Base

-This is the GitHub Repo of the [FAIRagro](https://fairagro.net/en) Knowledgebase, operated by the FAIRagro [DSSC](https://fairagro.net/en/helpdesk) (Data Steward Service Center).
+This is the GitHub Repo of the [FAIRagro](https://fairagro.net/en) Knowledge Base, operated by the FAIRagro [DSSC](https://fairagro.net/en/helpdesk) (Data Steward Service Center).
-The Knowledgebase is deployed via GitHub-Pages.
+The Knowledge Base is deployed via GitHub-Pages.

-You can find the knowledgebase here: https://fairagro.github.io/knowledgebase/
+You can find the Knowledge Base here: https://knowledgebase.fairagro.net

 ## Questions & Comments